Why is yoga for seniors?

-Yoga has gained popularity for its positive effects on mind and body.
+Yoga has gained popularity for its positive effects on the mind and body.
 It’s an ancient practice that has deep spiritual and philosophical roots, consisting of:

 - Yama: Abstinence from unhealthy food and practices

 - Pranayama: Breathing techniques that promote mental and physical well-being

 - Ahaar: Diet practices

 When performed correctly, yoga is believed to balance “chakras” or points of energy in the body, helping to maintain optimal health and mental wellness.

 What are the best yoga poses for seniors?

 Yoga is great for older adults, but it’s important to attempt yoga poses only after consulting a doctor and only under the guidance of a trained professional.
 Those with conditions such as uterine prolapse, glaucoma, disk herniation, or advanced arthritis may need to avoid certain yoga poses.
 Here are four types of yoga for seniors and their health benefits.